LKS-CHART/medical-imaging-nix/README.md

 nix build
 ```

-this also takes a very long time due to slow copying into the container image via qemu.
+this takes a bit of time, so maybe start it before your next meeting.